 Supported - Make sure you are wearing the carrier correctly to feel the most comfortable and to make sure baby's head and neck are well supported especially in the ages of 0-4 months or when the baby is not strong enough to hold up their neck.

-Freedom - Doesn't always mean you can do everything, do not use when cooking especially on a gas stove as material, straps, babies arms or legs could burn.
+Freedom - This doesn't always mean you can do everything with a baby carrier.
+For example it wouldn't be safe to use when cooking especially on a gas stove as material, straps, babies arms or legs could burn.
 Do not run or play sport using the carrier, do not drive a car while baby wearing.
 If on a boat do not use a baby carrier, use a safety vest where possible instead.
 Do not mow the lawn or wear baby if you require any type of safety equipment for an activity.
+Most of this is common sense and is simply about thinking through the consequences and minimising risk.

 Size - Only use a carrier, sling or wrap that is appropriate for the baby or child's weight and size.

-Extra Items -Such as keys, tissues, purses should not be carried in the carriers, slings or wraps as they could poke your baby, become a choking hazard, therefore carry a nappy bag for these items.
+Extra Items -Such as keys, tissues, purses should not be carried in the carriers, slings or wraps as they could poke your baby, become a choking hazard.
+We recommending carrying a nappy bag for these items.

 Protection - Protect your baby from the elements such as sun, wear a hat and sunscreen, dress baby appropriately for the weather hot or cold.
-You can protect the baby's feet with some Sock ons.
+You can protect the baby's feet if needed.
 Make sure things are out of reach especially when wearing on the back.

 Inspection - Inspect your baby carrier, sling or wrap regularly to make sure it is always intact, there are no frayed straps, or holes and all clips are working properly.